Cython-I/Chip-8/README.md

 ```
 Replace path/to/yourfile.c8 with the path to your Chip-8 ROM file.

+## Credit

+This project was possible thanks to the technical reference written by Cowgod [here](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM).
+They provided the entire
+instruction set of the Chip-8 interpreter as well as some information on the Chip-8 language that was beneficial

 I have provided two roms as test in the Demo folder.
 These are from user [Timendus](https://github.com/Timendus) and I have no credit in their creation.
 You can however test with additional roms from
 Timendus from his chip8 testing repo here: [chip8-test-suite repo](https://github.com/Timendus/chip8-test-suite?tab=readme-ov-file)

 ### Sources for Roms
 - Both roms are credited to [Timendus](https://github.com/Timendus) I have only worked on the emulator itself NOT the two included roms